chrisgtr34/workday-scheduler/README.md

 # Workday Scheduler

 ## Description
 This challenge was about utlizing the Javascript in order to make the workday scheduler both functional and interactive.
-Utlizing every method possible to display time, a save function, and distuguish times
+Utlizing every method possible to display time, a save function, and distuguish colors for past, present, and future times.

 ## Screenshots